Mark A. Simon

 - Follow through with medical treatment.
 If initial treatment of your injury requires follow-up appointments with your primary care physician or other specialists, be sure to keep those appointments and keep records of them.
 Missing such appointments and foregoing advised treatment may lead the insurer to believe that you really weren’t hurt all that badly.

-for a free consultation to determine whether you need expert assistance in receiving the benefits to which you are entitled.
+Legal representation to ensure that employers and insurance companies live up to their obligations may be prudent.
+Contact Denver workers’ compensation attorney Mark A. Simon online or call for a free consultation to determine whether you need expert assistance in receiving the benefits to which you are entitled.